markallisongit/blog/content/posts/2022/setup-ipv6-at-home/index.md

 The next thing I noticed is that it's totally normal to have many IPv6 addresses for every network interface on your machine.
 Most machines only have one interface, but some have more than that.

 My Windows Desktop has three IPv6 addresses which I will explain shortly.
+If you run this in PowerShell:

  ``` powershell
  Get-NetIPAddress -InterfaceAlias 'Ethernet' -AddressFamily IPv6 | select IPAddress